pandaroux007/pandaroux007/README.md

 **I would like to explore or learn more about the following areas** (may no longer be up to date):
 - **Modern C++** (I have, until now, only encountered "C-style" C++ with embedded systems.
 I do not master the compilation process, libraries etc. outside of the Arduino framework, nor the development practices in "modern" C++).

 - **Git** (I use it for GitHub but I'm not comfortable with its primary function, versioning (conflicts, undoing, etc.).
-Yet it's an essential skill in a team.
+Yet it's an essential skill in a team).

-- Regular expressions (a classic in programming, which I can recognize but neither understand nor construct by hand at the moment)
+- **Regular expressions** (a classic in programming, which I can recognize but neither understand nor construct by hand at the moment)

-- SQL (I have some basic knowledge of SQLite but nothing very advanced)
+- **SQL** (I have some basic knowledge of SQLite but nothing very advanced)

 - The **Linux system** (mainly more advanced uses of shell, bach, systemd, and server management via SSH)